Ga naar Nederlandstalige versie

 OTHER EXPERIENCES

 Time for The Twilight Zone – Tower of Terror.
 The ride’s concept was exported to Anaheim, Tokyo and Paris, but the 1994 original can be found here in Orlando.
 And believe it or not: the oldest version remains the best one.
 The hotel tower hasn’t only become an icon for Walt Disney World, it also contains one of the world’s best thrill rides.
 In my opinion, this ride feels more balanced than its siblings.
 The attraction is literally built like a complete story: there’s an atmospheric introduction, an unexpected plot twist (the famous 5th Dimension) and the ride ends with a spectacular finale.
-Although Tower of Terror is nearing its 30th birthday, it remains one of Disney Imagineering’s greatest achievements.
+Although Tower of Terror is more than 30 years old, it remains one of Disney Imagineering’s greatest achievements.
 Fantastic!

 Entertainment plays an important role in every Disney theme park, including Disney’s Hollywood Studios.
 In fact, this is Walt Disney World’s largest show park.
-It features three large-scale stage shows.
+It features no less than six large-scale stage shows.
 One of them is Beauty and the Beast – Live on Stage, performed at the semi-outdoor Theater of the Stars.
 This show has been there since 1991, which makes it the longest-running stage show at a Disney park.
-Unfortunately, it’s starting to show its age.
-I’m quite positive about Belle and Gaston’s live vocals, but the story is sped up in quite an awkward way.
-Isn’t it time for something new in this theater?
+I’m positive about Belle and Gaston’s live vocals, but the story is sped up in quite an awkward way.
+The same can be said about the recently reopened The Little Mermaid – A Musical Adventure.
+I’d once again like to compliment the main characters for their singing, but the overall narrative of the show feels very rushed.

 Hollywood Studios’ other daytime stage shows are known as Indiana Jones Epic Stunt Spectacular and Frozen Sing-Along Celebration.
 Both shows have their pros and cons.
 Frozen contains a lot of humour, but the show feels too simple.
 It consists of some projected scenes from the movie and there’s no live singing on stage.
 Indiana Jones, on the other hand, is a spectacle with impressive sets and great effects, but there’s too much talking in between.
 Similar shows in Paris and Shanghai had/have the same problem: fantastic stunts are often interrupted by minutes-long conversations.
 The opening scene of Indiana Jones Epic Stunt Spectacular is great, but the rest of the show is just meh.